 A sought-after author, she offers expert insight on a wide range of fire protection topics.
 In addition to “Structured for Protection,” recent pieces include “5 Important Tasks for Reopening Buildings During COVID-19” for Buildings magazine, “Performance Based Design for Egress and Evacuation” for Gulf Fire magazine and 5 Steps to Incorporate Social Distancing Without Creating Fire Hazards” in Chain Store Age magazine.

-Read the article in its entirety here: PDF LINK
+Read the article in its entirety here: Structure magazine.

 Telgian Engineering & Consulting, LLC (TEC) is a full-service global design, engineering and risk mitigation consulting firm providing professional services related to the protection of people, property, information and organizational mission against preventable losses.
 These include fire protection engineering, strategic / enterprise risk management, security risk consulting, environmental health and safety.